 U.S. Stockholders should consult their own tax advisors regarding their qualifications for exemption from backup withholding and the procedure for obtaining such an exemption.
 Backup withholding is not an additional tax.
 Rather, the amount of any backup withholding with respect to a payment to a U.S. Stockholder will be allowed as a credit against the U.S. Stockholder's United States Federal income tax liability and may entitle the U.S. Stockholder to a refund, provided that the required information is furnished to the IRS.

 Additional issues may arise pertaining to information reporting and backup withholding for Non-U.S. Stockholders.
-For example, on October 7, 1997, the Treasury Department issued new regulations (the "New Regulations") that make certain modifications to the withholding, backup withholding, and information reporting rules.
-On March 27, 1998, the Treasury Department and the IRS released Notice 98-16, which announced that the effective date of the New Regulations will be extended to apply generally to payments made to foreign persons after December 31, 1999.
 Non-U.S. Stockholders should consult their tax advisors with regard to U.S. information reporting and backup withholding.